Online Safety

 • Search for information or content on search engines like Google and Bing

-• Share images and watch videos through websites or mobile apps like Instagram, Pinterest, Vine and YouTube
+• Share images and watch videos through websites or mobile apps like Instagram, Pinterest, Tiktok and YouTube

-• Use social networking websites like Facebook and Twitter
+• Use social networking websites like Facebook and X

 • Write or reply to messages on forums and message boards